256dpi/naos/DEVELOPMENT.md

 ## SDK Versions

 The versions of the various SDK used are managed in the `tree` directory.
-If the version files are updated the git modules needs to be updated with `make tree_update`.
+If the version files are updated the git modules needs to be updated with `make update_tree`.
 Additionally, the test components needs to be updated with `make update`.

 ## Partition Table & SDK Config